Oncotype DX Recurrence Score

 There is no cancer in your lymph nodes (lymph-node-negative breast cancer)

-The results of Oncotype DX test must be given its enormous significance and is to be conducted without any glitches as the consequence result leads to an essential decision about the effectiveness and recurrence.
-This test is a subjective one, as it will never be the same for any two people and predictions for each individual will be unique.
-This is to be done only after proper consultations by proficient medical specialists as the life of the patient is at risk and anything wrong or even one small mistake can have severe repercussions.
+The results of the Oncotype Dx test must be given enormous significance and is to be conducted without any glitches, as the resulting consequence leads to an essential decision about the effectiveness and recurrence.
+Each test is unique, as it will never be the same for any two people, and predictions for each individual will vary.
+Proper consultations with medical specialists are always necessary to ensure the safety of the patient and avoid complications.
 ASCO has provided the latest guidelines and recommendations here.

 The American Society for Clinical Oncology and National Comprehensive Cancer Network Guidelines now include the ODRS in their treatment guidelines for early breast cancer.
 However, the test is expensive and costs approximately $4000 per patient in the United States.

-Oncotype DX test recurrence scores (ODRS) are a way for oncologists and patients to discuss next steps in terms of a treatment plan.
-After looking at numerous charts, I have to say that the data is still very confusing.
-While it is easy to find information on how the Oncotype DX is scored, it is important to read the fine print which determine the charts.
+Oncotype DX test recurrence scores (ODRS) are a way for oncologists and patients to discuss the next steps of a treatment plan.
+While it is easy to find information on how the Oncotype DX is scored, it is important to read the fine print that determines the charts.

-Score 0 to 17 is considered a Low recurrence score and the chance that your cancer will return is low.
+Score 0 to 17: considered a low recurrence score, and the chance that your cancer will return is low.
 This score also suggests that the benefits of chemotherapy may not be worth the risks for you.
 However, please remember a low recurrence score does not mean that your cancer will definitely not come back.

-Score 18 to 30 is considered a Medium recurrence score and the benefits of chemotherapy for you are uncertain.
+Score 18 to 30: considered a medium recurrence score, and the benefits of chemotherapy for you are uncertain.
 Your doctor will discuss with you what this means and take in all of the factors that are specific to your diagnosis and cancer characteristics.

-A Score 31 to 100 is considered a High recurrence score.
-If you have a high recurrence score, the chance that your cancer will return is somewhat high and adding chemotherapy to your cancer treatment may help keep the cancer from coming back.
+Score 31 to 100: considered a high recurrence score.
+If you have a high recurrence score, the chance that your cancer will return is somewhat high, and adding chemotherapy to your cancer treatment may help keep the cancer from coming back.
 It’s important to note that a high recurrence score does not mean that your cancer will definitely come back.

-The Oncotype DX has a significant impact on decision making in adjuvant therapy recommendations.
-But the scoring system is not as black and white as it may seem.
+The Oncotype DX has a significant impact on decision-making in adjuvant therapy recommendations, but the scoring system is not as definitive as it may seem.
 Age and stage play a significant role in interpreting these results.
-According to the TAILORx study, women 50 and younger with an Oncotype DX score of 16-25, there may be a benefit of including both hormone therapy and chemotherapy in the treatment plan.
-Similarly, a result of 39 for women who are stage 0 with DCIS are considered to have low risk for local recurrence and the benefits of radiation do not outweigh the risks.
+According to the TAILORx study, women 50 and younger with an Oncotype Dx score of 16-25 may benefit from both hormone therapy and chemotherapy in the treatment plan.
+Similarly, a result of 39 for women who are in stage 0 with DCIS is considered low risk for local recurrence, and the benefits of radiation do not outweigh the risks.

 It’s important to know that you may qualify for an Oncotype DX test and that the results are a starting point for a deeper conversation with your oncologist.
-Significant advancements are being made in the breast cancer community and an opportunity for us to limit the toxicity to which we expose ourselves.
-However, treatment plans are individual specific and at the end of the day, we have to do what is right for us and in line with our spirit.
+Significant advancements are being made in the breast cancer community, including opportunities for patients to limit the toxicity they're exposed to.
+However, treatment plans are individual-specific, and every patient must choose the treatment path that works for their unique physiology and preferences.

 Listen to our latest podcast with Dr. Jordana Phillips.